Rhododendron: Uses

-In Daphne Du Maurier's novel Rebecca, the character of Rebecca is associated with "blood red" rhododendrons throughout the novel, perhaps due to the toxic roots of the plant mirroring the poisonous character of Rebecca.
-On the other hand, azaleas (a type of rhododendron) represent the second Mrs. De Winter.

-In the young adult novel Walk Two Moons by Sharon Creech, the protagonist, Sal, and her friend, Phoebe, construct an elaborate story in which they suspect Phoebe's neighbor of murdering her husband and burying his body beneath a rhododendron in her yard.
-Chapter 14 of the book is entitled "The Rhododendron".

-Culinary
+Rhododendron species have long been used in traditional medicine.

-The rhododendron is the national flower of Nepal, where the flower is considered edible and enjoyed for its sour taste.
-The pickled flower can last for months and the flower juice is also marketed.
+In Nepal, the flower is considered edible and consumed for its sour taste.
+The pickled flower can last for months, and the flower juice is also marketed.
 The flower, fresh or dried, is added to fish curry in the belief that it will soften the bones.
 The juice of rhododendron flower is used to make a squash called burans (named after the flower) in the hilly regions of Uttarakhand.
-It is admired for its distinctive flavor and color.
+It is admired for its distinctive flavour and colour.

 Labrador tea

 The herbal tea called Labrador tea (not a true tea) is made from one of three closely related species: